borgbackup/borg/docs/deployment/pull-backup.rst

     mappings, assuming they only come from files (/etc/passwd and group).
     This assumption might be wrong, e.g. if users/groups also come from ldap or other providers.
-    Thus, it might be better to use ``--numeric-owner`` and not archive any user or group names (but just the numeric IDs) and not use chroot.
+    Thus, it might be better to use ``--numeric-ids`` and not archive any user or group names (but just the numeric IDs) and not use chroot.

 Creating a backup